sahilgarg3/Checking-OMR-Sheets/README.md

 - Width and Height
 - Points
 - Final Width and Height
-This function gives the warped image of the input image
+This function gives the warped image of the input image within given data points
 ---
 Inputs of **get_contour_circle** function are as follows:
 - Original Image
 - Canny Image
 - Draw
 - minArea
-Outpot of  **get_contour_circle** function are as follows:
+Outputs of  **get_contour_circle** function are as follows:
 - List
   - Contours
   - Center of the contours